mikeqfu/pyrcs/docs/source/quick-start.rst

 Get location codes
 ------------------

+The location codes (including CRS, NLC, TIPLOC and STANOX) are categorised as `line data`_.
+Import the class :ref:`pyrcs.line_data.LocationIdentifiers()<ld-cnts>` as follows:

 .. code-block:: python

    >>> from pyrcs.line_data import LocationIdentifiers

-After importing the module, you can create an instance for getting the location codes:
+Now you can create an instance for getting the location codes:

 .. code-block:: python